 Speaker statements were heard from:

-The Vice-Chair proposed the officer’s recommendation to grant planning permission and was seconded by the Chair.
+Councillor Fletcher proposed the officer’s recommendation to refuse planning permission and was seconded by Councillor Watson.

-FOR: (7) Councillors Tom Kelly (Chair), Steve Liddiard (Vice-Chair), Terry Piccolo, Georgette Polley, Lee Watson, Abbie Akinbohun and Susan Little.
+FOR: (9) Councillors Tom Kelly (Chair), Steve Liddiard (Vice-Chair), Abbie Akinbohun, Gary Byrne, Colin Churchman, Mike Fletcher, Terry Piccolo, Georgette Polley, Lee Watson.